TYPO3 vs WordPress – My Honest Opinion

 • One update process for all 3 sites simultaneously

-• Central user management – Single Sign-On across all domains
+• Centralised user management – Single Sign-On across all domains

-• Shared extensions – install once, use triple
+• Shared extensions – install once, use three times

 Comparison:

 • TYPO3: One installation.
-Central management.
-Each site independent, but with resource sharing.
+Centralised management.
+Each site is independent but with resource sharing.

-• WordPress: Either separate installations (maintenance nightmare) or multisite with compromises.
+• WordPress: Either separate installations (a maintenance nightmare) or multisite with compromises.

-If the data model fits, features scale effortlessly.
+If the data model fits, features scale seamlessly.
 Multilingualism?
-Naturally.
+Of course.
 50 sites?
 No problem.
 100,000 pages?
-TYPO3 was built for this.
+TYPO3 was built for that.

-And now we come to a point that confuses me: TYPO3 has no frontend editing in the base system.
+And now we come to a point that confuses me: TYPO3 does not have frontend editing in its base system.

-The names for it vary—Frontend Editing, Easy Editing, Inline Editing, Direct Editing, WYSIWYG Editing—but the goal is always the same: Optimized UX for users who want to edit content directly on the page instead of via a separate backend interface.
+The names for it are varied – frontend editing, easy editing, inline editing, direct editing, WYSIWYG editing – but the goal is always the same: optimised UX for users who want to edit content directly on the page instead of via a separate backend interface.

 The Frontend Editing Strength of WordPress